irskep/irskep.github.com/content/pages/pyglettutorial.md

                 resources.asteroid_image, *args, **kwargs)
             self.rotate_speed = random.random() * 100.0 - 50.0

-Then write the update() method:
+Then write the `update()` method:

     :::python
         def update(self, dt):
             super(Asteroid, self).update(dt)
             self.rotation += self.rotate_speed * dt

-The last thing we need to do is go over to load.py and have the asteroid() method create a new Asteroid instead of a PhysicalObject.
+The last thing we need to do is go over to load.py and have the `asteroid()` method create a new Asteroid instead of a `PhysicalObject`.

     :::python
     import asteroid